Ladakh – Culture and Tradition

 Its sparse population is evenly divided between Buddhists (predominating in Leh District) and Shiite Muslims (the majority in Kargil District).

 Ladakhi food is very much similar to Tibetan food.
-Famous food found on the mountains like Thukpa, Momo, Skyu, and Thenthuk is made in almost every household here.
+Famous food found in the mountains like Thukpa, Momo, Skyu, and Thenthuk is made in almost every household here.
 Ngampe (roasted barley flour) can be consumed without cooking and is useful trekking food.
 Skyu is immensely loved by the people of Ladakh and is also a traditional dish they like to eat on a daily basis.

 Their food is highly rich in organic flavors and meat has a lot of importance to hold as well it comes to Ladakhi cuisine.
 The dishes usually include Yak meat, mutton, and chicken.
 Apart from this, traditional Butter Tea and Paba are also eaten and made with great fervor.
-Most of the surplus barley is fermented into an alcoholic beverage called chang which is usually drunk on festivals.
+Most of the surplus barley is fermented into an alcoholic beverage called chang which is usually drunk at festivals.
 Chang is made out of wooden drums also called zems.
 One can call it as one of the local brews of Leh Ladakh.

 The area is under snow most of the time of the year so their dress is mostly woolens, men usually wear a long woolen dress named Goncha while women wear a long dress called Kuntop and Bok.
 They wear “Kuntop” but on their backs, they add a colorful shawl, the “Bok” – in which a baby or parcels can easily be carried.
 It used to be worn for warmth and protection on the back against heavy loads of sticks and rocks.
 Traditionally there was a brightly colored design on the outside, with Yak or goatskin on the inside to keep the wearer warm.